HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Canonicals

 FHIR elements can reference other resources by their [canonical URL](https://hl7.org/fhir/R5/references.html#canonical).
 A canonical reference refers to the standard URL associated with a FHIR item.
-For elements that require a canonical datatype, FSH accepts a URL or an expression in the form `Canonical({name or id or url})`. `Canonical()` stands for the canonical URL of the referenced item.
+For elements that require a canonical datatype, FSH accepts a URL or an expression in the form `Canonical({name or id or url})`. `Canonical({name or id or url})` resolves to the canonical URL of the referenced item.

 For items defined in the same FSH project, the canonical URL is constructed using the FSH project's canonical URL. `Canonical()` therefore enables a user to change the FSH project’s canonical URL in a single place with no changes to FSH definitions.